 Blog Articles

-Comprehensive HR Guide to Benefits
+HR’s Guide to Employee Benefits Administration

-Everything HR needs to know about employee benefits
+Everything HR needs to know about employee benefits administration.

 Salary alone isn’t enough.
-Offering a total compensation package that includes benefits is the standard for attracting and retaining candidates – and most of the large, public and government companies do so.
+Offering a total compensation package that includes benefits is the standard for attracting and retaining candidates – and most of the large, public, and government companies do so.
 And while their benefits packages might not be as robust, smaller businesses are often offering benefits, too, which means any business that isn’t is at a disadvantage in today’s market.
-But if you have a limited budget or you’re a newly-established business, you might be wondering where to start.
-This will be a complete guide to everything HR needs to know about benefits including types of benefits and new benefits to consider.

 Employee benefits are any form of compensation outside of the standard salary or hourly wage – and they are critical for both recruitment and retention.
 In fact, research has suggested that satisfaction with benefits can be linked to employee commitment and job satisfaction.

-Paid holidays: These are holidays recognized by the company, and are often in sync with federal holidays (e.g. Christmas Day).
+Paid holidays: These are holidays recognized by the company and are often in sync with federal holidays (e.g., Christmas Day).

 Paid vacation days: These are typically up to the employee to use at a time that is convenient for them.
-Some employers allow these to rollover year-to-year while others do not, as a way to encourage regular vacations.
+Some employers allow these to roll over year-to-year while others do not, as a way to encourage regular vacations.

 Paid sick days: These are allotted for employee illness and health-related concerns or appointments.

-Bereavement: These are allotted for time off related to grief, arrangements and other circumstances in the event of the death of a person close to the employee.
+Bereavement: These are allotted for time off related to grief, arrangements, and other circumstances in the event of the death of a person close to the employee.

-Maternity and Paternity Leave: This leave is provided for new parents and many companies have included people of all genders and all forms of family expansion including adoption.
+Maternity and Paternity Leave: This leave is provided for new parents, and many companies have included people of all genders and all forms of family expansion, including adoption.

 Retirement Planning